ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 as well as extract the entities and relations required for the grounding the models built by other components of our system.

+Once the region surrounding the equation is identified, Odin rules will likewise be used on the text within that region to extract descriptions of the equation and the variables it contains, as well as any descriptions relations between variables.

 <!---This component is divided in two submodules.
 The first is in charge of
 acquiring information such as ranges and units for variables, confidence scores such as *p*-values, and overall context required for the